Adult Sailing Update – February 2021

 Introduction to Sailing

-We offer both twice weekly evening and weeklong weekday courses.
+We offer both twice-weekly evening and weeklong weekday courses.
 These courses are very popular.
-Our courses in 2019 filled to capacity early on, thus we urge you to book early for 2021 if interested.
+Our courses in 2019 filled to capacity early on, so we urge you to book early for 2021.

 Session 1 – Mondays and Wednesday 18:30 to 21:30